-(b) Penalty.-Any person who fails to supply data pursuant to section 6 commits a misdemeanor of the first degree and shall, upon conviction, be sentenced to pay a fine of \$10,000 or to imprisonment for not more than five years, or both.
+- (1) Any person who fails to supply data pursuant to section 6 commits a misdemeanor of the third degree and shall, upon conviction, be sentenced to pay a fine not to exceed \$1,000.
+Each day on which the required data is not submitted constitutes a separate offense under this paragraph. - (2) Any person who, after being sentenced under paragraph (1), fails to supply data pursuant to section 6 commits a misdemeanor of the [first] third degree and shall, upon conviction, be sentenced to pay a fine of \$10,000 or to imprisonment for not more than five years, or both.